malmgrenola/square-circles/README.md

 1. [Git](https://git-scm.com/)
    - Git was used for version control by utilizing the GitPod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)
-   - GitHub is used to store the projects code after being pushed from Git.
+   - GitHub is used to store the project's code after being pushed from Git.
 1. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
    - Photoshop was used to create the logo, resizing images and editing photos for the website.
 1. [Adobe XD:](https://www.adobe.com/products/xd.html)
    - Adobe XD was used to create the [wireframes](wireframes/) during the design process.
 1. [Visual Studio Code:](https://code.visualstudio.com/)
-   - Visual Studio Code was used as Integrated development environment (IDE).
+   - Visual Studio Code was used as an Integrated development environment (IDE).
 1. [dbdiagram.io](https://dbdiagram.io/home)
-   - Used to generate database overview image.
+   - Used to generate database overview images.
 1. [ami.responsivedesign.is](http://ami.responsivedesign.is/)
    - Used to generate the site screenshot